remyShift/KicksFolio/privacy-policy.md

 Last update : 05/01/2025

 ## 1. Collecte des données
-KicksFolio collect the following data :
+KicksFolio collects the following data:
-- Email
+- Email: for authentication and account management
-- Photos from the library
+- Photo library: to allow you to select and add photos of your sneakers to your collection
-- Access to the camera
+- Camera access: to allow you to take photos of your sneakers directly from the app
-- Biometric data (Face ID)
+- Biometric data (Face ID): to secure access to your account

 ## 2. Utilisation des données
 These data are used for :